arian233/SudokuGame/README.md

 For now, there's only one preset puzzle, and the puzzle generator will be implemented in the later iteration.

+This app has been test on emulator phone "Nexus 5X API 24" and tablet "Nexus 10 API 24".
+Test environment is MACOS 10.14.2, 10.13 and Windows 10.

+This app is only runnable in vertical screen mode for now, may support horizontal mode in the later iteration.

 **User Instruction:**
 - Click on an empty cell and then select the answer that you want from the buttons below; alternatively click on the buttons at the bottom of screen then select the desired cell.